temporalio/sdk-dotnet/README.md

 ### Client

-A client can be created an used to start a workflow.
+A client can be created and used to start a workflow.
 For example:

 ```csharp
 using Temporalio.Client;